sravimohan/DotNetCoreAsyncAwaitBenchmark/README.md

-Rudimentary comparison between using a controller method with and without async/await/
+Rudimentary comparison between using a controller method with and without async/await

-*Sample output:*
+**Sample output:**

 Calling endpoint not using async/await
 Elapsed time for 1000 calls is 00:00:02.1701226